 When Can I Get Pregnant Again?

-After my son was born, I first thought I’d never want to go through the exhaustion of birth, newborns, and breastfeeding again!
+After my son was born, I thought I’d never want to go through the exhaustion of birth, newborns, and breastfeeding again.
 To my surprise, it wasn’t long before I started thinking back fondly to my pregnancy memories.
 I was ready to do it all again sooner than I ever imagined.

-Choosing the safest and most effective method of birth control for you is an important postpartum step.
+Choosing the safest and most effective method of birth control for you is an essential postpartum step.
 It’s a choice that can be made by every mom as soon as her sexual activity resumes.